-This book has been compiled based on my experiences with Continuous Monitoring.
-This concerns business monitoring, information system monitoring, application monitoring and technical monitoring.
-It's a snapshot of the best practices I'm using now.
-Given the speed at which the world of DevOps is developing and the need to give you as many images as possible in using Continuous Monitoring in as little text as possible, I decided to keep this book Agile.
-This means that it describes very briefly what are important insights that I have gained during my role as a consultant, trainer, coach and examiner with regard to Continuous Monitoring related work.
+This is a snapshot of the best practices I'm using right now.
+Given the speed with which the world of DevOps is developing and the need to give you as many images as possible with as little text as possible how to deal with the planning of Agile projects, I have decided to keep this book Agile.
+This means that it describes very briefly what are important insights that I have gained during my role as a consultant, trainer, coach and examiner with regard to Continuous Planning related work.
 Where appropriate, I refer to sources that I myself have consulted for further training.
-I realise that these best practices will not apply to all information systems and that the approach is a snapshot that may be outdated due to the increasing speed of innovation.
+I realised that these best practices will not apply to all information systems and that the approach is a snapshot that may be outdated due to the increasing speed of innovation.